Reference Architecture: Zero Trust Network Access for Contractors and Temp Workers

 CompanyA wants to limit the risk of data loss and data remanence on contractor and temp worker endpoint devices.
 Since CompanyA has both sensitive and regular virtual, SaaS, and web apps, it will apply adaptive access policies based on its security requirements.
 Within the different application types, CompanyA incorporates numerous restrictions to prevent the copying, downloading, or printing of data.

 - Contractor and temp worker endpoint devices require Citrix Workspace app to be installed for access to company resources.

-- Contractor and temp worker endpoint devices with Citrix Workspace app use Secure Private Access to launch SaaS or web apps using Citrix Workspace Browser - a containerized browser local to the endpoint.
+- Contractor and temp worker endpoint devices with Citrix Workspace app use Secure Private Access to launch SaaS or web apps using Citrix Enterprise Browser - a containerized browser local to the endpoint.

-- Citrix Workspace Browser creates a connection to the SaaS app or a Zero Trust Network Access connection to the internal web app.
+- Citrix Enterprise Browser (formerly Citrix Workspace Browser) creates a connection to the SaaS app or a Zero Trust Network Access connection to the internal web app.

 - Secure Private Access provides SSO and enforces adaptive access policies (download, print, copy, and paste restrictions).

-- As a fall back, contractor and temp worker endpoint devices without Citrix Workspace app use Secure Private Access to launch a virtua, SaaS, or web app through an isolated browser using the Citrix Secure Browser service.
+- As a fall back, contractor and temp worker endpoint devices without Citrix Workspace app use Secure Private Access to launch a virtual, SaaS, or web app through an isolated browser using the Citrix Remote Browser Isolation service.